joshrogers1512/IIT/README.md

 You should answer the questions below as best you can.
 Each answer should be one paragraph in length.

 **What is your interest in IT?
 When did your interest in IT start?
 Was there a particular event or person that sparked your interest?
 Outline your IT experience (if any).**
+As I briefly touched on above, about 4 years ago I moved into a IT/tech industry when taking on a role at company FanHub Media.
+Starting as a customer support staff member, I have made my way up to a Product Manager, with experience managing app & website builds that have reached a user databases of over 300,000.

+Intially working at FanHub Media was easy due to my strong interest in sports, although as my time at the company has progressed I have found my

-- Why did you choose to come to RMIT?
+**Why did you choose to come to RMIT?**

-- What do you expect to learn during your studies?
+**What do you expect to learn during your studies?**

 ### Ideal Job